DaveCTurner/paxos-dojo/README.md

 All of these problems tend to be transient: networks are eventually fixed and failed modules are eventually replaced, and when the situation returns to normal the protocol carries on and reaches agreement.
-There is a theorem (known as the FLP Impossibility Theorem) which proves that it impossible to do any better than this.

 The system is unreliable but not actively malicious: